***Book Coaching Services Coming Soon!***

 Just because we’ve completed our business together does not mean I will abandon you.
 If you want to bounce an idea for a rewrite off me, please do!
 If you have a question about grammar, just ask!
 And if you simply want to check in and ask about the weather, don’t hesitate!
 I’d love to hear from you, and in fact, many of my clients become lifelong friends and pen pals.

-I am also your personal publishing cheerleader!
+Plus, consider me your personal publishing cheerleader.
 I am just as excited as my clients to finally see your book available for purchase.
 Every client of mine can expect to be featured on the Red Quill Editorial Facebook page upon publication and added to the pipeline for a feature in The Red Quill Editorial monthly newsletter.
-I will also add your book to the Red Quill Editorial Bookshelf, where your book cover will include a link for purchase.
+I will also add your book to the Red Quill Editorial Bookshelf, where your book cover will include a link for where it can be purchased.

 Can you refer me to other publishing services that you don’t offer?